Target Ayannubi

-Target Ayannubi (born 10 October 2006) is a Nigerian football player who plays as a midfielder for German FC St. Pauli U19 academy team.
+Target Ayannubi (born 10 October 2006) is a Nigerian football player who plays as a midfielder for Kakkonen club Pallo-Iirot.

 Early life

 Ayannubi grew up in Nigeria playing football.
 During the 2021–2022 season, he played for Madiba FC in Nigerian third-tier level.
 In the late 2022, he travelled to Finland to visit his relatives, but he ended up signing a contract with the first team of a local Rauma-based club Pallo-Iirot, competing in Finnish third-tier Kakkonen.

 Club career

 In the 2023 season, Ayannubi made 18 appearances and scored once for Pallo-Iirot in Kakkonen.
 In addition, he played 24 games and scored 15 goals for the club's U17 team in U17-league.

 In early March 2024, Ayannubi signed with German FC St. Pauli organisation and joined their U19 academy team.